What to Do If Someone Is Blackmailing You for Watching Porn

 How To Spot Fake Blackmail Attempts

-When you first get one of these ‘blackmail’ messages, it can be easy to panic.
-There are several signs you should look for that may indicate whether or not you have anything to worry about.
+When you first get one of these ‘blackmail’ messages, panicking can be easy.
+Several signs you should look for may indicate whether or not you have anything to worry about.

 Does the email include any specific details?

 If the email is boilerplate and contains none of your personal information, then the chances are that the blackmailer has nothing on you.
-Your name would be one of the easiest things to figure out if a hacker had breached your computer.
-If they’re not referring to you by name or giving you your approximate location, then they’re probably lying.
+Your name would be one of the easiest to determine if a hacker breached your computer.
+They’re probably lying if they’re not referring to you by name or giving you your approximate location.

 Do they provide any proof?